danielmapar/SystemDesign/designing-data-intensive-applications/README.md

 ### Graph Databases Compared to the Network Model

-* In “Are Document Databases Repeating History?” on page 36 we discussed how CODASYL and the relational model competed to solve the problem of many-to- many relationships in IMS.
+* In “Are Document Databases Repeating History?” on page 36 we discussed how CODASYL and the relational model competed to solve the problem of many-to-many relationships in IMS.
 At first glance, CODASYL’s network model looks similar to the graph model.
 Are graph databases the second coming of CODASYL in disguise?

 * No. They differ in several important ways:
     * In CODASYL, a database had a schema that specified which record type could be nested within which other record type. **In a graph database, there is no such restriction: any vertex can have an edge to any other vertex.
 This gives much greater flexibility for applications to adapt to changing requirements.**